 Deptford Market DNA FoodLab

 “Get your extracted vegetable DNA here, three for a pound and I can’t say fairer than that”.
-As the Lab Easy rolled to a close, we took the show on the road with a visit to Deptford Market.
-Armed with a battery of ad-hoc biological tests, travel-ready DIY lab equipment and some tasty produce we brought some wholesome Lab Easy flavours to the streets of South East London.
+As the Lab Easy rolls to a close, we take the show on the road with a visit to Deptford Market.
+Armed with a battery of ad-hoc biological tests, travel-ready DIY lab equipment and some tasty produce, we bring some wholesome Lab Easy flavours to the streets of South East London.

 Family DIY Microscopy and Water Bear Hunting

-Children & Families came to The Arts Catalyst to hunt for tiny microscopic creatures called Water Bears and then made their own USB microscope allowing them to see their bear-like figure.
+Children & Families come to Arts Catalyst to hunt for tiny microscopic creatures called Water Bears and then make their own USB microscope allowing them to see their bear-like figure.